 It's important to understand that even if the number of crashes is the same between two years, the rate of fatalities and serious injuries can increase or decrease if the VMT changes.
 Due to the relationship between the number of fatalities or serious injuries and the total VMT, it may be appropriate to adjust the actual target for the total number of fatalities or serious injuries in order to meet the target for a rate.
-This means that in order to achieve a target that is a 2 percent decrease in rate, both the number of fatalities or serious injuries and how many VMT are estimated for the year should be considered.
+This means that in order to achieve a target that is a 2 percent decrease in rate, both the number of fatalities or serious injuries or serious decrease in rate, both the number of fatalities or serious injuries and the total decrease in rate, both the number of fatalities or serious injuries and how many VMT are estimated for the year should be considered.